-2.1 Overview of Global ERP Market
+Overview of Global ERP Market

-The global Enterprise Resource Planning (ERP) market has evolved significantly over the past few years, growing at a CAGR of 9.03% (2023-27), with businesses across various sectors recognizing the need for a streamlined and integrated approach to manage their operations.
+The global ERP market has evolved significantly over the past few years, growing at a CAGR of 9.2% (2025 to 2030), with businesses across various sectors recognizing the need for a streamlined and integrated approach to manage their operations.
 ERP systems are comprehensive software solutions that bring together multiple business processes and enable the flow of data between them.
 By providing a centralized repository of data, ERP systems help organizations optimize their business processes, facilitate informed decision-making, and improve overall organizational performance.
 Some of the key factors that have led to the growth of the global ERP market include: